Listicle · Buyer's Guide

 6. "Family discounts" but no team discount for multiple teams

 This is a subtle one.
-Real tournament directors know that programs travel in pairs — a varsity team and a JV team, or a high school and a post-grad squad.
+Tournament directors who've actually entered teams know that programs travel in pairs — a varsity team and a JV team, or a high school and a post-grad squad.
 The pricing structure should reflect that with a multi-team discount.

 Tournaments without multi-team discounts are usually run by people who don't actually understand how programs travel.
 That's a tell about everything else.